eclipse-kuksa/kuksa.cloud/deployment/terraform/README.md

 # Description

-With this part of kuksa.cloud project it is possible to deploy a Keycloak server to Azure cloud platform secured with a valid Let's Encrypt certificate without any manual steps.
+With this part of kuksa.cloud project it is possible to deploy the required infrastructure for the Kuksa cloud to Azure.
 Please keep in mind that there is no claim to use this deployment in a productive setup.

 ## Used Technologies
 - Terraform
 - Azure
 - AKS
-- Helm
-- Let’s Encrypt
-- Keycloak

 # How-to use